iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.exposure 1 reviews"/>
 </p>

+> I can go days without it logging any activity even though I have had a number of stops and it will not recognize that I have changed my home address.
+It would be nice if I could just completely reset & start over but it won't let me do that either.
+Rather useless if I have to remember to manually enter where I've been.<br> :date: __2020-12-21 20:48:07__

+> Please stop showing up as soon as i open google play<br> :date: __2020-12-21 12:32:13__

 > Does not work clicked after a million times in nothing it just stayed there<br> :date: __2020-12-18 11:26:02__

 > Shouldn't have any sort of tracker like this.
 If there isn't one for the flu or any other virus we shouldn't have it for this.<br> :date: __2020-12-01 08:59:39__